 Produce Your Style

-Hold the gauge rod in line with the centre of your wall, ensuring it is in perfect line.
+Hold the gauge rod with the central part of your wall, ensuring it is in perfect line.
 Proceed to mark the positions of the tiles across the rod.

 Check if the last tile requires to be cut in order to fit as soon as you reach a corner.
-If less than half a tile will be needed, we recommend reconsidering the starting position.
+If it is determined that less than half a tile will be needed, we recommend reconsidering the starting position.
 This is because larger tiles tend to result in a more visually appealing finished look.

 Line up the rod at the original mark and make a brand-new one midway in between two tile marks if you do need to move your beginning point.
 This should mean your end tiles you need to cut will be over half a tile broad, which your centre line and centre tile now compare:

-Hold the gauge rod against your brand-new mark and, utilizing a level to make ensure it’s straight, draw a line from side to side:
+Hold the gauge rod against your brand-new mark and, utilising a level to make ensure it’s straight, draw a line from side to side:

 Creating Horizontal Rows

 It’s time for the horizontal ones as soon as you have actually developed your vertical rows.
-To prevent slippage during adhesive setting, we recommend using wooden battens secured to the wall as a guide, as they’ll also help avoid slippage while the adhesive is setting.
+To prevent slippage during adhesive setting, we recommend using wooden battens secured to the wall as a guide.

-Align your gauge rod, vertical line and skirting/floor, then pencil mark alongside the rod’s leading tile mark.
-Do this all the way up the wall following the vertical line up until the rod touches the ceiling.
-With any luck, the wall and rod lines will match up and you won’t have to cut any tiles for the top and bottom rows.
-If not, merely halve the distance in between the wall and rod marks and, as with the vertical rows, make sure it’s over half a tile broad.
-If they’re less than half a tile, similar to the requirements for the vertical rows.
-In case it is narrower, proceed to the next marker on the rod:
+Ensure alignment between your gauge rod, vertical line, and skirting/floor, then mark alongside the leading tile mark on the rod using a pencil.
+Repeat this process, following the vertical line until the rod reaches the ceiling.
+Ideally, the wall and rod lines will align perfectly, eliminating the need to cut tiles for the top and bottom rows.
+If adjustments are necessary, simply divide the distance between the wall and rod marks in half.
+Ensure that the resulting space is wider than half a tile, similar to the requirements for the vertical rows.
+In case it is narrower, proceed to the next marker on the rod.

-Step the range between the two wall marks and then include an additional marking in the middle of that measurement:
+Step the distance between the two wall marks and then include an additional marking in the middle of that measurement:

 Check behind the wall for any cable televisions or pipelines, then nail your 50mm x 25mm batten.
-Utilize another batten for the vertical line.
+Utilise another batten for the vertical line.